loranger32/to_decimal/README.md

 base8['12'] # => 10
 ```

+These objects and associate `[]` method are basically wrappers for the
+`Integer.to_s.to_i(original_base)` or `String.to_i(original_base)` methods,
+with a custom error when the input is not of the excpected base, or not a valid
+string representation of an integer.
+In this case, you will get
-An `WrongBaseInputError` will be raised if the input (or string) integer is not
+a `WrongBaseInputError` if the integer or string argument is not of
-of the given base.
-Compare this with `0` being returned when you use the
-`Integer.to_s(#base).to_i` method chaining.
+the given base, instead of the default results of the previous methods, which
+can lead to unexpected results if drown into some other computations.

 # Contribute

-If you think this small gem could be improved in any way, don't hesitate,
-I would be happy to learn.
-And if you want to contribute, I would be happy too !
+Think it could be better ?
+Great !

 - Fork it ;
 - Create your own branch (`git checkout -b my-new-feature`) ;